 While you’re researching car insurance, a common term that might come up is an auto insurance binder.
 But what is an auto insurance binder, and do you need one?

 In this guide, our review team answers this question and others related to the important insurance document.
-If you are interested in buying auto insurance or changing providers, you can use the tool below to collect and compare car insurance quotes from top providers.
+If you are interested in buying auto insurance or changing providers, you can use the tool above to collect and compare car insurance quotes from top providers.
 Or, you can call (844) 246-8209 for free, personalized quotes seven days a week.

 What Is An Auto Insurance Binder?